sfg-autonomous-systems/sfg_apt_repo/README.md

 3. Click **Install** next to the `sfg-autonomous-systems` organization.
 4. Under **Repository access** check **Only select repositories** and explicitly select `sfg_apt_repo`.
 5. Click **Install**.

+### Configure GPG Repository Signing

+> [!important]
+> Once the GPG key is generated and the secret is created, delete the private key from your local machine.
+If the key is ever lost or compromised, do not attempt to recover it; generate a new key and update the secret instead.

+Aptly requires a passphrase-less GPG key to sign the repository automatically during the GitHub Actions deployment.

+1. **Generate the Key:** Run the following on a secure local machine to generate a CI/CD-friendly key:
+    ```bash
+    cat > key-config <<EOF
+        %echo Generating a standard key
+        Key-Type: default
+        Subkey-Type: default
+        Name-Real: SFG APT Repository
+        Name-Email: projekt-sfg-autonomous-systems@hs-esslingen.de
+        Expire-Date: 0
+        %no-protection
+        %commit
+        %echo done
+    EOF

+    gpg --batch --generate-key "key-config"
+    rm "key-config"
+    ```
+2. **Retrieve the Key ID:** Run `gpg --list-secret-keys --keyid-format=long` and note down the 16-character key ID.
+3. **Export the Private Key:** Run `gpg --armor --export-secret-keys YOUR_KEY_ID`.
+4. **Save Repository Secrets:** Navigate to the `sfg_apt_repo` repository's **Settings** > **Secrets and variables** > **Actions** and add two **Repository secrets**:
+    * `GPG_KEY_ID`: The 16-character Key ID.
+    * `GPG_PRIVATE_KEY`: The entire exported private key block.